ufal/UMR/doc/quantity.md

 Having this in mind, comparison-like constructions as _více něž 3 domy_ could be alternatively interpreted as elliptical, too (meaning _více domů než 3 (domy)_ ).
 Then, their annotation would be parallel to the one offered for superlative-like constructions.
-However, this possibility is not mentioned in the Guidelines.
+While this possibility is not mentioned in the Guidelines, it is described in the AMR Guidelines, see below.

-Alternatively, comparison constructions can be treated as elliptical constructions, as suggested in the:
+As it is not clear enough where to simply use the `:quant` relation/attribute and where to use the `have-quant-91` predicate, the suggestion is to reserve `have-quant-91` only for explicitly expressed comparisons and superlatives (or for cases annotated as comparison in PDT).

 ### Comparisons and superlatives relating to amounts of things (`have-quant-91`)